-

 Extension of the Unknown Input Observer algorithm for the identification of lateral railway trackirregularity

 To ensure the safety of the railway network, track geometry is periodically inspected by Track Recording Vehicles (TRVs), which are special purpose vehicles typically equipped with inertial and optical sensors.
-Given their high operating costs, new strategies have been proposed in the latest years to support the condition monitoring of railway infrastructure, relying on instrumented Read more
+Given their high operating costs, new strategies have been proposed in the latest years to support the condition monitoring of railway infrastructure, relying on instrumented in-service vehicles.
+To this aim, model-based strategies can be followed solving an inverse problem.
+In recent years, a model-based solution for the identification of the vertical railway track irregularity has been successfully developed, relying on the Unknown Input Observer algorithm.
+In this thesis, the methodology… Read more

 -